Lamer87/Space_Engineers_DLC_unlocker/README.md

 ---

-- 📌 Other dlc unlockers that uses the old method (Automatons 1.202 and before):
+- 📌 Other dlc unlockers that uses the old method, for older game versions (Automatons 1.202 and before):

   - by [Wref](https://github.com/wrefgtzweve/SpaceEngineersDLCUnlocker) [for v1.202] use "Code + Download zip", not "Releases" on the right
   - by [0x000015](https://github.com/0x000015/SpaceEngineers-DLC-Bypass) [for v1.201]